AndreyDyachkov/insurance-sql-portfolio-project/README.md

 # Insurance Data Mart — SQL & Data Engineering Portfolio Project

+This repository simulates the core analytical processes of an insurance company, including policies, customers, claims, insurance metrics and KPIs.
-This project demonstrates the end-to-end design of a small **Insurance Data Mart**, including:
+The project demonstrates the end-to-end design of a small **Insurance Data Mart**, including:
-- Generation of high-quality **synthetic data** using Python + Faker
+- Generation of realistic **synthetic data** using Python + Faker;
-- Creation of **dimensional data mart structures**
+- Creation of **dimensional data mart structures**;
-- Analytical SQL queries for **GPE**, **exposure**, **frequency**, and **claims analysis**
+- Analytical SQL queries for insurance metrics and KPIs: **GPE**, **exposure**, **frequency**, and **claims analysis**;
-- Clean, production-ready SQL and Python scripts
+- Production-ready SQL scripts.
-- A realistic workflow similar to BI / Data Engineering roles

-This repository simulates the core analytical processes of an insurance company, including policies, customers, claims, pricing metrics, and exposure calculations.

 ---

 ## 🏗️ Project Overview

 ### 🎯 Goal
-Build a realistic insurance analytics environment using SQL and Python to demonstrate:
+Build a realistic insurance analytics environment using SQL and Python to demonstrate data generation, data modelling, and data analysis using SQL.

-- Data generation
-- Data modelling
-- ETL logic
-- Insurance KPIs
-- SQL proficiency
-- Analytics workflows

-This project works with three core entities:
-- **Customers**
-- **Policies**
-- **Claims**

----

 ## 🧬 Synthetic Data Generation
 Data is generated using Python and the `Faker` library with realistic business logic:

 ### ✔️ `generate_customers.py`